anandubajith/networkslab/assignment_03/1/README.md

 includes all the fruit names along with their count.

-# Notes/TODO
+# Instructions
-- All of them need to take PORT argument
-- Inventory code is abstracted away
+- The common code for managing fruits is abstracted into `fruits.h` and implemented in `furits.c`
-- Need to switch out fixed BUF_SIZE to strlen [ for having smaller packets ]
-- switch to send_all recv_all functions
+- `make` command will build and place the binaries in `./bin` folder
+- Screenshots are provided in `screenshots/`folder